Wraken/FreePilot/README.md

 Don't forget to disable auto update of github copilot extension

+If the `extension.js` doesn't contain endpoints to replace, you should try on older extension version.

-Add this to vscode `settings.json`
+And add this to vscode `settings.json`

 ```json
 "github.copilot.advanced": {